ASHISH932/ES-Lint-verifier/README.md

 # ES Lint verifier

-This tool is used to check the deprecated and removed rules after migration to a newer version of ESlint
+This tool is used to check the deprecated and removed ES lint rules in a newer version of ESlint

-## Problem Statement
+## Script File
-The scipt file required in problem statement is `eslintScript.js` It return three list
+The scipt file is `eslintScript.js`
+It return three list
     - Deprecated Rules list
     - Removed rules list